Signed in as:

 You're smart, and you're strong,

-Just a perfect dad blend,
+just a perfect dad blend,

 You're my father, my counselor,

-And a really good friend.
+and a really good friend.

 - Joanna Fuchs